Sanmarcsoft/Sitrec2/docs/ADDING_NEW_SETTINGS.md

         .tooltip("Description of what this setting does")
         .onChange((value) => {
             Globals.settings.yourNewSetting = Boolean(value);
-            this.saveSettings(true); // Immediate save for toggles
+            this.saveGlobalSettings(true); // Immediate save for toggles
         })
         .listen();